0

 ### 1. **German Empire**

 - **Politics:** Ruled by Kaiser Wilhelm II, with strong militarism and imperial power.
-Although the parliament (Reichstag) exists, the military and the emperor have more power.
+There is a parliament (Reichstag), but the military and the emperor have more power.

 - **Economy:** One of the strongest industrial nations in Europe.
 Strong in steel and chemical industries, playing an important role in the world economy.

 - **Society:** High patriotism and nationalism.
-Labor unions are active but also suppressed in the militaristic atmosphere.
+Labor unions are active but also suppressed in a militaristic atmosphere.

 - **Culture:** Strong in science, philosophy, literature, and music.
-However, propaganda and censorship intensified with the start of the war.
+However, propaganda and censorship are strengthened as the war begins.

 - **Military:** Possesses the strongest army in Europe and a rapidly growing navy.
 Aims for a swift victory through the Schlieffen Plan.

-- **Colonies:** Possesses some territories in Africa (Tanzania, Cameroon, Namibia, etc.) and the Pacific.
+- **Colonies:** Possesses parts of Africa (Tanzania, Cameroon, Namibia, etc.) and the Pacific.
 However, the scale is smaller compared to Britain and France.

-- **Foreign Relations:** Allied with Austria-Hungary (Triple Alliance), with close relations with the Ottoman Empire.
-Conflict with France and Britain intensifies.
+- **Foreign Relations:** Allied with Austria-Hungary (Triple Alliance), close relationship with the Ottomans.
+Conflicts with France and Britain intensify.

 ---